DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateSortValue.md

 [note]

-Please review the following notes about the **calculateSortValue** option.
+Please review the following notes about the **calculateSortValue** property.

 - The `this` keyword refers to the column's configuration.